chema/blog/content/fixed/about.md

 Welcome to my little vanity project!
 My name is Chema Hernández Gil.
 I was surprised to find this domain name available back in 2011 and since I live in a San Francisco and my family is from another San Francisco, it felt meant to be.

-I'm North American through and through.
+{{< figure src="/public/img/covatar.jpg" caption="A drawing of me that I paid an actual human artist to make." class="floatright" max-width="50%;" target="_blank" link="/public/img/covatar.jpg"  >}}I'm North American through and through.
 I was raised in the Mexican Bajío, on the Canadian shore of Lake Ontario and in Middle Tennessee—in the Central Mexican Matorral, Southern Great Lakes Forests & Interior Plateau US Hardwood Forests ecoregions respectively, all in the [Northern American biogeographical realm](https://www.oneearth.org/realms/northern-america/).

-I later spent my twenties on the shores of the Léman, including too many years studying at the Swiss Federal Institute of Technology.
+I later spent my twenties on the shores of the Léman, including too many years studying at the Swiss Federal Institute of Technology, programming environmental management software and doing media activism/indepedent journalism.
 I spend my these days working as a labor organizer, walking [Luna](https://social.sanfranciscan.org/@luna), camping when I can and on geeky projects when I can't.

-{{< figure src="/public/img/covatar.jpg" caption="An actual drawing of me that I paid for." >}}

 I had the good fortune of being raised vegetarian and decided to become vegan in 2003.
 I am a co-founder of [Seed the Commons](https://seedthecommons.org/), a grassroots organization that works to create sustainable and just food systems that are independent of animal exploitation.
 You can [donate to support our important work here](https://donate.stripe.com/dR6bJD4ru3Frayc3cd).